ComposableFi/composable/rfcs/0001-feature-gated-runtime.md

 # Summary

-This RFS proposes a solution to maintain several development streams and runtimes in a single branch.
+This proposes a solution to maintain several development streams and runtimes in a single branch.

 ## Motivation